 Here is a great article about some of the worst dietary advice ever HERE

-Among these five pieces of bad advice is another piece of dietary advice that I have to “undo” in almost every one of my diabetic patients, and that is “eat 6 small meals a day” or “eat every 2 hours.”
+Among these five pieces of bad advice is another piece of dietary advice that I have to “unteach” in almost every one of my patients with diabetes and that is “eat 6 small meals a day” or “eat every 2 hours.”
 UGH!!!!
 This is the worst advice ever!
 Here is WHY the advice was given to those with diabetes…

 When we eat, blood glucose and insulin levels raise.
 This triggers our body to stop burning stored fat and start addressing the incoming load.
 At mealtimes, our bodies burn what they need for fuel at the time, and store the rest of the energy for future use.
 In between meals, our blood glucose and insulin levels are SUPPOSED to return to normal, allowing us to burn stored energy.
 If we eat frequently, or snack often, we NEVER normalize blood glucose and insulin levels, and we NEVER burn stored fat, hence higher glucose/insulin levels, hence more insulin resistance, hence weight gain, hence worsening diabetes.

 Having plenty of blood-sugar-stabilizing-healthy-fat and adequate protein in the diet allows us to eat less often, allows blood glucose and insulin levels to return to normal and burn stored fat in between meals, hence lower glucose/insulin levels, hence lowering insulin resistance, hence weight loss, hence diabetes (type 2) reversal is possible.
-(This benefits type 1’s also.)
+(This benefits people with type 1 also.)

 Wishing you great health and blood glucose control 😉